Frontier Developments: Publishing

 In June 2019, Frontier announced that it would begin publishing games from third-party developers under a new label named Frontier Publishing.
 At Gamescom 2020, Frontier announced that their publishing label would be renamed to "Frontier Foundry", and that it would publish Struggling from Chasing Rats in 2020, and Lemnis Gate from Ratloop Games in 2021.
 They would also publish an upcoming project from Haemimont Games.
 This game was revealed to be named Stranded: Alien Dawn which initially released as an Early Access title on Steam in October 2022, with a full release anticipated during 2023.

 On 13 June 2021, Frontier announced Lemnis Gate would be released on 3 August 2021 with an open beta being scheduled for July 2021.
 On 3 June 2021 during the Games Workshop Warhammer Skulls event, Frontier announced they would be publishing a reboot to the 1998 turn based game Warhammer 40,000: Chaos Gate named Warhammer 40,000: Chaos Gate - Daemonhunters.
 The reboot is to be developed by Canadian developer Complex Games and published under the Frontier Foundry label.
 It is set to release in 2022.

 Additionally Frontier announced a sequel to FAR: Lone Sails named FAR: Changing Tides, developed by Okomotive and published under the Frontier Foundry label.
 The game was released in March 2022.
 Deliver Us Mars, set ten years after the events of Deliver Us The Moon, was announced as part of the Future Games Show Spring Showcase on March 24, 2022.
 It features a new protagonist who reactivates her companion robot after an apparent ship crash on the planet of Mars.
 Deliver Us Mars is set to launch on both Epic Games Store and Steam PC storefronts, as well as Xbox Series X|S, Xbox One, PS5, and PS4 consoles.
 The Great War: Western Front, a Real Time Strategy game developed by Petroglyph Games was announced as part of the Future Games Show during Gamescom on August 24, 2022.
-It is set to launch on the Epic Games Store and Steam PC storefronts in 2023.
+It launched on the Epic Games Store and Steam PC storefronts in March 2023.

+On 14 June 2023 it was announced that a review into the performance of Frontier Foundry concluded to cease all future third party publishing efforts due to disappointing financial performance, with most games releasing under the label failing to become profitable within one year of release.
+It was stated that games already released would continue to be supported but no further games would release under the label.
+Instead future funding that was to be allocated for this purpose would be diverted to producing games internally.